SmokinCaterpillar/TrufflePig/README.md

 2. Accordingly, the MLR should learn to predict potential payouts for new, beforehand unseen Steemit posts.

-3. Next, we can compare the predicted payout with the actual payouts of recent Steemit posts (between 24 and 48 hours old).
+3. Next, we can compare the predicted payout with the actual payouts of recent Steemit posts (between 1 and 24 hours old).
 If the Machine Learning model predicts a huge reward, but the post was merely paid at all, we classify this contribution as an overlooked truffle.

 ### The Implementation